termite-labs/termite-labs-vibratory-tumbler/README.md

 ## Materials

 Collect your materials, then head on to the [Instructions](#instructions).
 The only two things that you need to buy specifically as descibed are the springs and the motor.
 Most other things you can probably make do with what you have around, or find them at your local hardware store.
-I have included [links](#where_to_buy) to buy online for convenience.
+You can find amazon [links](#where-to-buy) at the bottom to buy all parts online.

 I printed my parts in eSun PLA+, 0.3mm layer height and medium speed for my printer.
 I recommend to use high setting for your layer height as it should make the parts stronger, at the cost of aesthetics.